prog4biol/pfb2019/pfb.md

-Here is the first draft of our class.
+Here is the first, but not final draft of our class.
 We will go through each section of this code below:

 ```python
 class DNARecord(object):